gravitee-io/gravitee-platform-docs/docs/apim/guides/api-configuration/v2-api-configuration/configure-service-discovery.md

 Select **Save** to finish configuring your Service discovery settings.
 Your API should now appear out of sync in the top banner.
 Be sure to click **deploy your API**.
 {% endhint %}

 Please note that endpoints configured through the APIM console before service discovery was enabled are not removed.
-The Gravitee.io gateway will continue to consider those endpoints in addition to the ones discovered through Consul integration.
+The Gravitee gateway will continue to consider those endpoints in addition to the ones discovered through Consul integration.
 The endpoints dynamically discovered through Consul are not displayed in the Gravitee API Management (APIM) UI.
 You can remove the defined endpoints through the Gravitee APIM UI.
 However, we encourage you to keep at least one endpoint declared as secondary.
 Secondary endpoints are not included in the load-balancer pool and are only selected to handle requests if Consul is no longer responding.
 To declare an endpoint as secondary, please follow these steps:

 1\.
 In the **Backend services** section, locate your endpoint that you want to define as secondary.
 For that endpoint, select **Edit endpoint**.